OlehKutnyi/CV/Real Estate.md

 ```
 <img width="1440" alt="Знімок екрана 2024-01-27 о 18 55 31" src="https://github.com/OlehKutnyi/CV/assets/150731232/f7842a8e-8ed2-44b4-83dc-5cbfc61a647f">

 The dataset is of course not perfect and it is impossible to make a conclusion about a whole population.
 One may only draw conclusions about this specific sample.
-For example, the last char doesn't mean that the houses in Massachusetts are more expensive(you can check this above) or that more people live there.
+For example, the last chart doesn't mean that the houses in Massachusetts are more expensive(you can check this above) or that more people live there.
 It's just there is more data from the Massachusets in this dataset.